kevinkang88/angular-study/README.md

 ## Lecture 5 - Model, View, * (Whatever)

-* (Whatever) is in case is a componenet that is used to bind model and view together.
+(*),Whatever is in case is a componenet that is used to bind model and view together.

 whatever happens in a view affects model and the other way around as well.